Woo95/Devhub/content/English/03_Technical Notes/Camera Projection.md

 	- [[Camera Projection (Code)#^f510cd|ClampPlayerYPosition()]]
 #### `PlayerBehaviour Class - Code Breakdown`
 ![[Camera Projection (Code)#^1db78b|SetPlayerBoundaryCameraPerspective()]]
-This function calculates the vertical boundaries for the player based on the camera’s position and orthographic size, ensuring the player stays within the visible area along the Y-axis.
+This function calculates the vertical boundaries for the player based on the camera's position and orthographic size, ensuring the player stays within the visible area along the Y-axis.

 ---
 ![[Camera Projection (Code)#^58ca00|SetPlayerPositionCameraPerspective()]]